 This was in response to the many forms of athletic yoga in North America that view yoga as a an athletic workout or a physical practice to get a bikini body.

-Namaste Yoga connects the physical with the philosophical and historical contexts of yoga.
+Yoga with Melissa connects the physical with the philosophical and historical contexts of yoga.
 We focus on all levels of our experience from our physical bodies to our thoughts, emotions and our breath to our spirit.

 Some of the series we’ve focused on include Hindu mythology and the stories and meanings behind the yoga postures, the yoga of emotions, the “yoga jargon” from the yoga sutras, the yamas and niyamas all the while still attending to the needs of beginners with beginners classes and series.